Home

 You may want to use the information about new construction, facelifts, landscaping jobs, repainting, and other positive developments to recognize achievements in your neighborhood newsletter.

 If you have a graffiti removal group in your city, that's a great asset.
-Report that graffiti immediately.
+Report graffiti immediately.
 If you're on a two-month cycle, that's not nearly quickly enough; graffiti needs to be removed immediately three or four times in a row before the rascals or artists, as the case may be, decide to move elsewhere.

 Appearance of what might be new hazardous materials may need to be reported to the closest office of your state environmental agency.